 Yet the Constitution is notoriously hard to change.
 A programmer might use the term legacy.

 What should the goal of the fix be?
-We should elect the president in the same way that every governor, mayor, senator, representative, city council member and dog-catcher2 is; by popular vote.
+We should elect the president in the same way that every governor, mayor, senator, representative, city council member and dog-catcher is; by popular vote.
 If popular vote is good enough for every single other elected office in this country and in many other democratic countries around the world, it should be good enough for the President of the United States of America.

 How do we change the Constitution?
 Turns out we don’t have to.
 The founders left the allocation of electoral votes up to the states: